|cross subsidies: overview|

-To rely less on federal funding, communities and developers have sought more cost-effective and market-based strategies for increasing the supply of affordable homes.
+As the federal funding available for affordable housing has declined in recent years, communities and developers have sought more cost-effective and market-based strategies for increasing the supply of affordable homes.
 The inclusion of market-rate units within a mixed-income development or community can make the development more financially feasible and less reliant on public subsidy through cross-subsidization.

 |Solutions in Action|

 Timberlawn Crescent, North Bethesda MD -- photo courtesy of Housing Opportunities Commission of Montgomery County

 Timberlawn Crescent, in North Bethesda, Maryland is a mixed-income development providing 107 rental townhomes, as well as a community center, day care and outdoor recreation areas.
 Sixty percent of the units are affordable to low- and moderate-income residents and 40 percent are market-rate.

 Developed by the Housing Opportunities Commission of Montgomery County in 1991, Timberlawn Crescent uses a cross-subsidy from the market-rate units to help reduce the rents on more affordable units within the development.
 A strong rental market, combined with low land acquisition costs, tax-exempt financing, a property tax exemption and a state subsidy for the most affordable units, has helped make the development successful.

 |Learn more about using cross-subsidies to support mixed-income communities|